Sparkylark/Microprocessors-Exam-2/README.md

 # Microprocessors-Exam-2
 Hexadecimal sequence cycler and quad-tone siren generator.
+Uses RTI interrupts as the timer module is disallowed.
 Written with CodeWarrior in C.